 The Lonaconing, Maryland silk mill, last operated by General Textile Mills, is one of my favorite buildings to photograph.
 From its early 20th century machinery to its dated calendars and papers, it is remarkable that this testament to industrial heritage remains standing well over 50 years past its closure.

 The Klotz Throwing Company constructed a mill in Lonaconing along George’s Creek and the Cumberland & Pennsylvania Railroad, opening in April 1907.
-The silk throwing mill that would wound raw silk into a thread where it would then be shipped to silk manufacturers and woven into various textiles.
-The raw silk, imported from Italy and later other countries, would be first washed, dried and spun before being wound, or doubled, into skeins of thread.
+The silk throwing mill would wound raw silk into a thread where it would then be shipped to silk manufacturers and woven into various textiles.
+The raw silk, imported from Italy and later other countries, would be first washed, dried, and spun before being wound, or doubled, into skeins of thread.

 Klotz’s successor, General Textile Mills, closed its Lonaconing factory in July 1957 over a dispute regarding a request to increase wages by a nickel.